sefop/sefop-training-hub/workshops/2026-10-25-agifors-annual-symposium/content.md

 - Kersten, M. (2018). *Project to Product: How to Survive and Thrive in the Age of Digital Disruption with the Flow Framework.* IT Revolution.
 - O'Brien & Eisty (2026). *Computing in Science & Engineering.* https://www.computer.org/csdl/magazine/cs/2026/01/11482007/2fJHVugY5UY
   **[fill in: authors' initials and title]**
+- Ousterhout, J. (2018). *A Philosophy of Software Design.* Yaknyam Press.
 - Skelton, M., & Pais, M. (2019). *Team Topologies: Organizing Business and Technology Teams for Fast Flow.* IT Revolution.
 - Vidoni, M., & Cunico, M. L. (2022).
 On technical debt in mathematical programming: An exploratory study. *Mathematical Programming Computation.* https://doi.org/10.1007/s12532-022-00225-1